Milias/FinancialStuff/README.md

 # FinancialStuff
-Programs for the course "Applying Mathematics in Finance"
+Programs for the course "Applying Mathematics in Finance".

-sdasda